funnelback/program-finder-meta/@documentation/localisation.md

 # Localising the Program Finder

-Many higher education institutions structure their study options using the following:
+Higher education institutions can structure their study options using the following:

 * Programs - Primary type - This is the overarching qualification which awarded through completion one or more courses.
 * Courses - Secondary type - These are the units of study that needs to be completed and contribute credit points towards earning qualifications (i.e. primary type).